Light Effects panel

 Temporal constraints

-The next group of widgets below the color ramp specify the temporal constraints of the light effect, i.e. when the light effect should be applied.
+The next group of widgets below the color ramp or color image specify the temporal constraints of the light effect, i.e. when the light effect should be applied.
 The two hard limits are the start frame and the duration: the light effect will be completely inactive outside this time interval.
 The fade in and fade out widgets specify the duration of the fade-in and the fade-out periods at the beginning and the end of the time interval of the light effect.
 During the fade-in period, the intensity of the light effect grows gradually from zero (inactive) to 1 (fully active).
 Similarly, the fade-out period animates the intensity of the light effect from 1 (fully active) to 0 (inactive).
 You can turn both of these off by setting their duration to zero.

 Spatial constraints